effbiae/oraq/readme.md

 ## Tuning

-- set .ora.fz to the number of rows to fetch at a time.  (it's set at a low value initially)
+- set .ora.fz to the number of rows to fetch at a time  (it's set at a low value initially)